 There are two types of property that are considered in a divorce – separate and marital.

-Separate property includes all of the assets and property that a spouse owned prior to marriage.
+Separate property includes all of the assets and property that a spouse owned before marriage.
 Additionally, inheritances and gifts are considered to be separate property.

 On the other hand, marital property includes the assets and property acquired while the couple was married.
 This is anything from homes, vehicles, jewelry, art, and other physical assets to income, debt, bank accounts, retirement accounts, stock, and other nonphysical property.

-When dividing assets in a divorce, only property that is categorized as marital property will be considered.
+When dividing assets in a divorce, the only property categorized as the marital property will be considered.
 Separate property is not subject to property division.
-However, there are certain instances where separate property can become marital property.
-For example, if separate property was used to increase the value of a marital asset, it could be comingled together, thus making it marital property in the divorce.
+However, there are certain instances where the separate property can become marital property.
+For example, if the separate property was used to increase the value of a marital asset, it could be comingled together, thus making it marital property in the divorce.